Naveen-Jayanna/CSC-501-Operating-System/README.md

 # CSC-501-Operating-System
-Programming Assignments related to the Operating System course (CSC501) at NCSU.
+Programming Assignments related to the Operating System (CSC501) Spring 23 at NCSU.